-Intelligent automation bots can also automatically trigger control and mitigation when malware or viruses enter the network.
+Intelligent Automation can also automatically trigger control and mitigation when malware or viruses enter the network.
 They can classify the severity of the alert, address and fix the issue, if possible, and alert a human if help is needed.
-Bots can also automatically generate reports of all incidents for your security professionals to check over for potential issues.
+Automations can also automatically generate reports of all incidents for your security professionals to check over for potential issues.

 6. Update software

 One of the most common threat pathways into a network is by a known but mitigated threat—that is, a threat that was previously identified and addressed.
 In such cases, software vendors generally issue patches or updates to fix the vulnerability.
 Unfortunately, many businesses don’t deploy these updates in a timely manner, if at all.
-Bots can identify messages about software updates—even pop-up messages from within systems—and alert your IT staff.
-If you want to get more sophisticated, intelligent automation can also search for the latest software updates online, download files, and initiate an update workflow.
+Automations can identify messages about software updates—even pop-up messages from within systems—and alert your IT staff.
+If you want to get more sophisticated, Intelligent Automation can also search for the latest software updates online, download files, and initiate an update workflow.

 7. Integrate legacy systems

-Most businesses have a hodge-podge of systems—some new, some legacy; some on-premises, some cloud-based.
-The often-ad-hoc connections between them can open up security vulnerabilities that invite cybercriminals in.
-And once a bad actor is in one system, they can easily exfiltrate data from others.
-Intelligent automation bots can securely integrate legacy systems—no APIs required.
+Most businesses have a hodge-podge of systems—some new, some legacy; some on-premises, and some cloud-based.
+The often ad-hoc connections between them can open up security vulnerabilities that invite cybercriminals in.
+Once a bad actor is in one system, they can easily exfiltrate data from others.
+Automation can securely integrate legacy systems—no APIs required.

 8. Help with compliance

 Regulated industries are always concerned about complying with privacy regulations: HIPAA, GDPR, CCPA, and others.
-Intelligent automation can help healthcare, banking, finance, and other industries that must refer to comprehensive audit trails.
-Bots record all actions in a log, for example, when data is extracted from a customer database to the corporate commerce site or other, third-party applications
+Intelligent Automation can help healthcare, banking, finance, and other industries that must refer to comprehensive audit trails.
+Automations record all actions in a log, for example, when data is extracted from a customer database to the corporate commerce site or other third-party applications

 9. Enable cybersecurity team to focus on higher-value tasks

-With the current shortage of security talent, intelligent automation can be a lifesaver.
-You can assign your human workers to the tasks that matter and—importantly—are interesting to them while bots take care of all the tedious stuff.
-Assigning your workforce to tasks that require creativity, analytical thinking, and strategic insight—all things that bots cannot do yet)—helps your workers to fulfill their potential, increase productivity satisfaction, reduce turnover – and, of course, keep your organization more secure.
+With the current shortage of security talent, Intelligent Automation can be a lifesaver.
+You can assign your human workers to the tasks that matter and—importantly—are interesting to them while automations take care of all the tedious stuff.
+Assigning your workforce to tasks that require creativity, analytical thinking, and strategic insight—all things that automation on its own cannot do yet—helps your workers to fulfill their potential, increase productivity satisfaction, reduce turnover, and, of course, keep your organization more secure.